Audi SQ5 Insurance Rates

 Policy rates by type of insurance:

-Price estimates include $500 deductible amounts, 30/60 liability limits, and includes both medical and UM/UIM coverage.
-Prices are averaged for all 50 states and SQ5 models.
+Rate estimates include $500 comprehensive and collision deductibles, 30/60 liability limits, and includes both medical and UM/UIM coverage.
+Prices are averaged for all 50 U.S. states and SQ5 trim levels.

 Price Range Variability

-For a driver in their 40's, Audi SQ5 insurance rates go from the low end price of $348 for basic liability insurance to a high rate of $2,510 for a driver required to buy high-risk insurance.
+For an average driver, Audi SQ5 insurance rates go from as low as $348 for basic liability insurance to a high of $2,510 for a driver required to buy high-risk insurance.

 Urban vs. Rural Price Range